aliyldrm72/aliyldrm72/README.md

 - 🌱 I’m currently improving React projects.
 - 🧑‍🎓 I graduated from Anadolu University web design and coding department.
 And I am  student of Computer Sciene departman at the Univercity Of People .

-- 👌 Turkish and English are my mother langauges.
+- 👌 Turkish and English are my mother languages.
 I can also speak German at B1 level and English at C1 level.

 - ❓ Ask me about anything related to Front-end and related technologies .